squid-cache/squid-cache.github.io/KnowledgeBase/Solaris.rst

  pkg install sunstudioexpress SUNWbtool
 }}}

-Unfortunately the {{{/usr/include/kerberosv5/com_err.h}}} system-include file sports a #pragma directive which is not compatible with gcc.
+ {X} Unfortunately the {{{/usr/include/kerberosv5/com_err.h}}} system-include file sports a #pragma directive which is not compatible with gcc.
 A possible fix is to change the line
 {{{
 #pragma ident   "%Z%%M% %I%     %E% SMI"
 }}}